 Assessment frequency may not always be top of mind when evaluating operational performance, but it’s a strong signal of how well a community is staying in sync with resident needs.

 When communities fall behind on assessments, care plans fall out of step.
-Frontline teams are stretched thin, providing care that’s more intensive than what’s documented — causing unnecessary strain, unclear staffing expectations, and higher risk of turnover.
+Frontline teams are stretched thin, providing care that’s more intensive than what’s documented and causing unnecessary strain, unclear staffing expectations, and higher risk of turnover.

 Turning insight into impact

 This is just one example of the kinds of patterns we’re seeing emerge through the data.
-When operators can view assessments, incidents, PRN use, and acuity side by side — and in context — it becomes much easier to identify gaps, spot opportunities, and make meaningful improvements.
+When operators can view assessments, incidents, PRN use, and acuity side by side and in context, it becomes much easier to identify gaps, spot opportunities, and make meaningful improvements.

 The goal isn’t more documentation for documentation’s sake.
 It’s ensuring that what’s already happening - the hard work of care delivery - is recognized, aligned, and supported at every level.